neilsoult/typescript-imports-sort/README.md

   * `'path'` sorts by the import path, sorting relative-path imports above package imports
 * `typescript.extension.sortImports.sortOnSave`: If set to `true`, imports will be sorted whenever you save a file.
 Default: `false`

+## Inline Settings
+* You can use the flag `disable-sort-imports` in comments to disable sorting for that page.
+This is especially useful if you have the `sortOnSave` set to true

 ## Known Issues

 * This extension does not currently sort comments within the import block along with the import statements